emtee40/SurvivalManual-wiki/Tools.md

 **Other Materials**

 You can use other materials to produce edged weapons.
 Glass is a good alternative to an edged weapon or tool, if no other material is available.
 Obtain a suitable piece in the same manner as described for bone.
 Glass has a natural edge but is less durable for heavy work.
-You can also sharpen plasticif it is thick enough or hard enoughinto a durable point for puncturing.
+You can also sharpen plastic - if it is thick enough or hard enough - into a durable point for puncturing.

 **SPEAR BLADES**